Photo © Alexander Spatari

 Should I consider adventure travel insurance for a safari?

-You’ve surely heard about the rare incidents of people being ambushed by a hippo or trampled by an elephant.
-If you get injured, your health insurance may not always cover you when you are traveling to destinations outside of your network or plan.
-However, travel insurance could help reimburse you for expenses like x-rays, prescription medications, a hospital stay, or other emergency medical needs you may have if you get hurt on your safari.
+If you get injured, your health insurance may not always cover you in destinations outside of your network or plan.
+However, World Nomads travel insurance may help reimburse you for expenses like x-rays, medications, a hospital stay, or other emergency medical needs you may have if you get hurt on your safari.

 A women on Safari